justinwbriggs/music-previewer-android-app/app/src/readme.txt

     Track List Screen:
         - Once the list results have are displaying, turn on airplane mode and rotate.
 Make sure that all data is reloaded.

+    Artist List Screen:
+        - Go to the track list screen, rotate to landscape, rotate to portrait, back to ArtistList.